Aveek-Saha/wordle-solver/README.md

 # Wordle Solver

 A solver for the [official Wordle game](https://www.nytimes.com/games/wordle/index.html) in hard mode.
-The daily Wordle solved below by the bot is updated automatically every day at 00:00 UTC.
+The daily Wordle solved below by the bot is updated and tweeted on [@SolverWordle](https://twitter.com/SolverWordle) automatically every day at 00:00 UTC.

 ## Today's Wordle